 Flex Seal Brite just likes the original flex seal product is the easy way to coat, seal and stop leaks fast.
 This sealer product seals out water and lasts for years.
 Once dry it can be painted any color.

 Phil Swift listened to his customer’s suggestions and came out with great new color.
 This new brite color is perfect for lighter coatings.

 Flex Seal Brite™ is a liquid rubber sealer in an aerosol can that stops leaks fast!
 Needs no prepping, works wet or dry, and is paintable.

 Flex Seal Brite will usually dry to the touch within 2 to 3 hours and in 24 hours to make sure it fully cures.
 This bright white sealer gets stronger over time.
-The brite flex sealer should adhere to most any surface like wood, metal, tile, concrete, masonry, fabric, glass, plastic, aluminum, porcelain, dry wall, rubber, cement, vinyl and just about any other surface you can imagine.
+The brite flex sealer should adhere to almost any surface like wood, metal, tile, concrete, masonry, fabric, glass, plastic, aluminum, porcelain, drywall, rubber, cement, vinyl and just about any other surface you can imagine.

 This new sealer does everything that traditional Flex Seal Sealer does but it sprays on an off white color instead of black.
 It’s brighter and is ideal for anything needing a lighter shade.
 It is paintable and waterproof too.
 If you are sealing a white color object than chances are you will not need to paint.